-Jeffrey F. O'Donnell, Sr .
-Mr. O'Donnell has served as our director since February 2015; he had previously served as a director from October 2011 until February 2014.
+Jeffrey F. O'Donnell, Sr. Mr. O'Donnell has served as our director since February 2015; he had previously served as a director from October 2011 until February 2014.
 Mr. O'Donnell has extensive experience in the Healthcare industry, merging a solid, traditional corporate background with emerging growth experience.
 Jeff brings more than 20 years of Board and Chief Executive experience running emerging medical device firms.
 Businesses under his direct leadership have achieved over \$1.5 Billion in value creation from initial public offering of stock or mergers and acquisitions.
 Currently, Jeff is the President and CEO of Trice Medical.
 Trice is an emerging growth medical device company developing optical needles used by orthopedic surgeons to diagnose soft tissue damage of joints.
 In 2008, Jeff started and ran Embrella Cardiovascular, a medical device startup company, which was sold in 2011 to Edwards Lifesciences (NYSE: EW).
 Prior to Embrella Cardiovascular, Jeff served as President and CEO of PhotoMedex (NASDAQ: PHMD) from 1999 to 2009.
 Prior to PhotoMedex, Jeff was the President and CEO of Cardiovascular Dynamics.
 His team took CCVD public on NASDAQ in June of 1996 and purchased Radiance Medical Systems and Endologix (NASDAQ: ELGX).
 From 1994 to 1995 Jeff held the position of President and CEO of Kensey Nash Corporation (NASDAQ: KNSY).
 Additionally, he has held several senior sales and marketing management positions at Boston Scientific Corporation, Guidant Corporation and with Johnson & Johnson's Orthopedic Division.
 In 2005, Jeff was named LifeSciences CEO of the Year by Price Waterhouse Coopers.
 In 2011, Jeff was named the Greater Philadelphia Emerging Entrepreneur Of The Year by Ernst & Young.
-Jeff is a previous director for Cardiac Science (7 yrs.) and Endologix (12 yrs.); he also serves as Chairman of the Board of Strata Skin Sciences (NASDAQ: SSKN).
+Jeff is a previous chairman of the board of Strata Skin Sciences (NASDAQ: SSKN) (2 years) and prior director for Cardiac Science (7 yrs.) and Endologix (12 yrs.).
 In 2016 he joined the Accel Board of AdvaMed; he is an observer on the Membership, Ethics, and Technology and Regulatory committees of the AdvaMed Board.
+And in 2017 Jeff assumed the role of Chairman of the Board for SpectraWave, a cardiology device startup.
 Jeff is a graduate of LaSalle University in Philadelphia earning a B.S. in Business Administration.
 Mr. O'Donnell brings his experience in the healthcare industry and cardiovascular space, along with his experience with emerging growth companies, which will make him a valuable member of our board of directors.

 David Weild IV.
 Mr. Weild has served as a director since May 2015.
 Mr. Weild is founder, chairman and CEO of Weild & Co., Inc., parent company of the investment banking firm Weild Capital, LLC.
-Prior to Weild & Co., Mr. Weild was vice chairman of NASDAQ, president of PrudentialSecurities.com and head of corporate finance and equity capital markets at Prudential Securities, Inc. Mr. Weild holds an M.B.A. from the Stern School of Business and a B.A. from Wesleyan University.
+Prior to Weild & Co., Mr. Weild was vice chairman of NASDAQ, president of PrudentialFinancial.com and head of corporate finance and equity capital markets at Prudential Securities, Inc. Mr. Weild holds an M.B.A. from the Stern School of Business and a B.A. from Wesleyan University.
 Mr. Weild is currently on the board of PAVmed.
 From September 2010 to June 2011, Mr. Weild served on the board of Helium.com, until it was acquired by R.R.
 Donnelly & Sons Co.
-Since 2003, Mr. Weild has been chairman of the board of the 9-11 charity Tuesday's Children.
+Since 2003, Mr. Weild was a director and then chairman of the board of the 9-11 charity Tuesday's Children.
+He became chairman emeritus in late 2016 and still serves on the board.
 Mr. Weild brings extensive financial, economic, stock exchange, capital markets, and small company expertise to the Company gained throughout his career on Wall Street.
+He is a recognized expert in capital markets and has spoken at the White House, Congress, the SEC, OECD and the G-20 on how market structure can be bettered to improve capital formation and economic growth.